 - Respond thoughtfully.
 If your audience members reach out to you, the last thing you want to do is lose their interest by making them wait too long for your response.
 Don’t just hit the “like” button and think you’re done.
 Personal responses, thoughtful questions, and helpful advice will help you stand out from all the rest.

-- Commit to posting on each of your social media accounts at least once per day (more is better)–and make each post relevant and sharable.
+- Commit to posting on each of your social media accounts at least once per day (more is usually better) – and make each post relevant and sharable.
 Keep in mind, however, that your posts don’t always have to be long and involved.
 They can be as simple as a link, quote, or photo, or as meaty as an informative video you created or an in-depth article (or link to one).
 Mix things up!
 Nobody likes boring.

 - Monitor your daily results.
 Check reviews and mentions of your business.
 This will help you stay on top of what people are saying about your business, so you can help keep the buzz going.